Park Junior School Diminishing the Difference Strategy

 Purposeful opportunities to build relationships with parents/carers so that we have a shared vision of how to best meet the needs of our children both academically and emotionally.

-Funding to ensure that PP children are able to take part in all educational trips (including residential ones) and extra-curricular activities that carry a cost e.g. musical instrument tuition, Whizz, Bang, Pop.
+Funding to ensure that Disadvantaged Children are able to take part in all educational trips (including residential ones) and extra-curricular activities that carry a cost e.g. musical instrument tuition, Fizz Pop Science.

 To have a strong relationship with our local infant school so that the children have a smooth transition from year 2 to year 3.